 Where can I see it?

 On the eastern outskirts of Livingston, this bridge once carried the main Edinburgh-Kilmarnock Road.

 WGS84: 55:53.3083N 3:30.2098W

-Construction is under way on a project intended to return fish to the upper reaches of a West Lothian river for the first time in 200 years.
+Construction is complete on this project intended to return fish to the upper reaches of a West Lothian river for the first time in 200 years.

-The rock ramp at Howden Bridge in Livingston is being put in place as part of a bid to replenish fish stocks in the Almond.
+The rock ramp at Howden Bridge in Livingston is in place as part of a bid to replenish fish stocks in the Almond.

 The project known as RiverLife is the first of its kind in Scotland and will be the UK’s largest rock ramp.